-In honor of John Lennon and Yoko Ono's 49th wedding anniversary, (and Ringo Starr's knighthood!) we're looking back at all of the Beatles weddings in pictures.
+In honor of Paul McCartney's birthday today, we're looking back at all of the Beatles weddings in pictures.
 We're major Beatles fans at Brides, and we've pored over every Beatles album on Spotify—played the songs on repeat, shed some tears (of joy), got nostalgic, and yearned for peace, just like you.
 And while we could go on and on about the many romantic first dance song opportunities ("All You Need is Love," "In My Life," "Something," "I'm Happy Just to Dance With You," just to get you started), it's time to talk about the many loves of all the Beatles.
-More specifically the Beatles weddings that still make us swoon.
+More specifically, the Beatles weddings that still make us swoon.
 They may have had nine brides between them, but these Beatles weddings were so subtle and under the radar (lots of register offices to keep the screaming fans away), while still hitting all the fashionable '60s (miniskirts galore), '70s, and '80s staples.

 From John and Yoko, to George and Pattie, Paul and Linda, and Ringo and Barbara, keep scrolling to see our favorite Beatles weddings.

 John Lennon and Yoko Ono, March 20, 1969

 They were a force to be reckoned with.
 John Lennon met and fell in love with Yoko Ono in 1966.
 At the time, Lennon was married to Cynthia Lennon, with whom he shared a son, Julian.
 After John's divorce from Cynthia was final, John and Yoko were free to tie the knot.
 And they wanted to do it in true romantic fashion, on the train to Paris.